Frequently Asked Questions

-- Submitting the ACT or the SAT is optional for most applicants.
+- Submitting ACT and SAT scores is optional.
 Please refer to Whitman’s testing policy for more information.
 Whitman does not have a preference between the ACT or SAT and will superscore both the ACT or SAT.
-Many students submit SAT Subject Test scores though these are not required.

 Can extra recommendation letters be sent?

 Yes, students can send more than one recommendation, but a total of two is usually sufficient.